AymenMarouani/conferences/README.md

 # Conferences
-A repository to store notes and slides on talks that I was present at or took part on.
+A repository to store notes and slides on talks and conferences.